 The first plan you write will not bring you directly to the finish line.
 The first plan is the start, the beginning of the journey.

 The perfect plan is developing a strategy, implementing it, assessing the outcome, and revising the project to make it more effective.

 Related Post – Bullet Journal Weekly Logs vs. Daily Logs What Works Best

 We live in a time where you can generate revenue by selling your art to people you have never met before.
 It is incredible just thinking about it.

 Even though it is incredible what we can do with technology, it is a productivity killer for some.

 It is easy for people to get distracted by instantly searching for content from their PC or mobile devices.

-How many times have you found yourself losing valuable time scrolling down a newsfeed?
+How often have you lost valuable time scrolling down a newsfeed?

-Was it business-related, or where you just wasting time?
+Was it business-related, or were you wasting time?